Aquatic Biomes Websites

 Christopher Columbus was the first explorer to discover the Americas.
 He landed in the Caribbean but thought he was in the Indies Islands off the coast of India.
 On the voyage, Columbus used navigation tools such as a map, compass, hour glass, and astrolabe.

-The United State’s first permanent settlement by Spain in 1565 was St. Augustine
+State ’s first permanent settlement by Spain in 1565 was St. Augustine

 North America was divided into territories by Spain, England, France and the Netherlands.
 Students need to know which regions they occupied.